AskMrYogi/Kubernetes-Redhat7.1/README.md

         - -domain=cluster.local
         - -kube_master_url=http://<public IP of kubernetes master >:8080

-This change was the only change I tweaked to make it work in lab env.
+This was the only change  make it work in lab env.
 However I would not to want to move this to production :)